 - To ease a sore throat. combine with thyme and lemon to boost this action

-- To improve digestion - you can drink a tea before or after a meal or simply use sage as a spice within the meal
+- To improve digestion – you can drink tea before or after a meal or use sage as a spice within the meal

 - Improve blood circulation As a blood mover, sage can be used for people with poor circulation resulting in cold hands and feet

-- To improve cognitive function and can help prevent memory loss.
+- It can improve cognitive function and help prevent memory loss.

 2) a gargle